Improving Zero-Shot Action Recognition using Human Instruction with Text Description: Related Work

 \subsection{Action Recognition}

-Previously, action recognition used the method of artificially crafting features to obtain the movement trajectory of people \cite{iDT,wang2013dense}.
-In recent years, with the development of deep learning, action recognition has been developed.
+Previously, action recognition artificially crafted features to obtain the movement trajectory of people \cite{iDT,wang2013dense}.
+In recent years, owing to the development of deep learning, action recognition has significantly developed.
 Recognition accuracy is improving and the models are becoming increasingly complex.
-More and more people are now using deep learning algorithms for action recognition.
-There are two main types of methods at present.
-One type of methods uses the image data of videos to recognize actions \cite{two-stream,yang2020temporal,li2020tea,majd2019motion,elharrouss2021combined}.
-The advantage of these methods is that the amount of data is large and contains considerable information. \cite{gao2020listen} also added audio data to improve recognition accuracy.
+More people are using deep learning algorithms for action recognition.
+There are two main types of action recognition methods.
+The first method uses the image data of videos to recognize actions \cite{two-stream,yang2020temporal,li2020tea,majd2019motion,elharrouss2021combined}.
+The advantage of this method is that the amount of data is large and contains considerable information.
+ImgAud2Vid \cite{gao2020listen} also added audio data to improve recognition accuracy.
 Nevertheless, processing the data requires huge computer memory and computing speed.
-The other type of methods uses human skeleton data from videos to recognize actions \cite{shi2019skeleton,cheng2020skeleton,li2019actional,liu2020disentangling}.
+The second method uses human skeleton data from videos to recognize actions \cite{shi2019skeleton,cheng2020skeleton,li2019actional,liu2020disentangling}.
 The advantage of this method is that the amount of data is small, there is little redundant data, and it is easy to process.
-However, sometimes there is so little data that it is hard to recognize the action.
-Both methods have advantages and disadvantages, and the one to use depends on the specific situation. \cite{franco2020multimodal,my_paper2} used RGB image data and skeleton data.
+However, at times there is so little data that it is difficult to recognize the action.
+Nonetheless, both methods have advantages and disadvantages, and choosing a method depends on the situation. \cite{franco2020multimodal,my_paper2} used RGB image data and skeleton data.
 Because these models can process more data, their accuracies are higher.